veekthoven/veekthoven/content/how-to-create-sublime-text-3-snippets.md

     <description>Inserts a blog post conclusion</description>
 </snippet>
 ```
 The **snippet** element contains all the definitions of the snippet.
-Let's take a look at each of the sections.
+Let's take a look at each of the elements.

 ### content
 This is where we define that actual snippet to be expanded.
 The content must be defined in a **`<![CDATA[`** and **`]]>`** section.
 Your snippets won’t work if you don’t do this!

 When writing your own snippets, take note of the following rules

 1. If you're writing a language like PHP and you want the get a literal $, you have to escape it like this: **\$**.
 This is because a dollar sign has a special meaning in sublime text snippets.
-Escaping them tells sublime text not to interpret it with that special meaning but to use insert it as is.
+Escaping them tells sublime text not to interpret it with that special meaning but to insert it as is.

 2. When writing a snippet that contains indentation, always use tabs instead of spaces.
 The tabs will be transformed into spaces when the snippet is inserted if the sublime text option **translateTabsToSpaces** is set to true.